 The smell of decomposition has been compared to “rotting cabbage, rotten eggs, human feces”–and others have even described it as way more intense.
 When putrefaction sets in (typically within 24-48 hours), you’ll likely recognize the odor as a sickly, sweet smell.
 It may even smell like rotting eggs or a strong musty, earthy swamp smell.

 In 99% of the cases, you’ll just know.
 Humans have an innate ability to distinguish these types of odors.
-Human instinct is pretty strong and reliable–definitely trust them here.
+Your instinct is pretty strong and reliable–definitely trust it here.

 Sometimes you may hear decomposition odors referred to as “putrefaction” odors.
 This is because a corpse undergoes several stages of decomposition.
 During the first stage of decomposition, odors develop with putrefaction.
 Putrefaction refers to the enzymatic breakdown of organic matter by potentially harmful bacteria.
 The process does not stop until the remains are completely decomposed or discarded by a professional crew.

 Although some studies found that inhaling the odor triggers a fight-or-flight or emotional response in the human body, there is no evidence that the odors do anything more than that.
 The risk of illness and disease stems from the bacteria responsible for the fumes and the pests that are drawn in by the fumes.
 Naturally, as the amount of bacteria and pests grow, so does the area considered a health risk.

 During putrefaction, several species of harmful bacteria contribute to the breakdown of a decaying carcass.
 If any of these sound familiar, it’s because many of these species are also responsible for illnesses related to rancid meat in the food industry.
 In fact, most of the following were originally identified or made famous for causing foodborne diseases in commercial restaurants and kitchens.